FRC-2928/FRC-Programmer-Training/docs/RoboRIO/swervedrive.md

  ![Field Relative Speeds](../images/SwerveDrive/SwerveDrive.010.jpeg)

 ### 4. Convert to Module Speeds and Angle
+Performs inverse kinematics.
+Takes the desired chassis speed and converts it into an array containing the module states.

 ### 5. Desaturate Wheel Speeds
+Renormalizes the wheel speeds if any individual speed is above the specified maximum.
+Sometimes, after inverse kinematics, the requested speed from one or more modules may be above the max attainable speed for the driving motor on that module.
+To fix this issue, one can reduce all the wheel speeds to make sure that all requested module speeds are at-or-below the absolute threshold, while maintaining the ratio of speeds between modules.

 ### 6. Apply New States
+Applies the module speed and angle to each of the modules.

 ### 7. Optimize Wheel Speeds
+This minimizes the change in heading the desired swerve module state would require by potentially reversing the direction the wheel spins.
+If this is used with the PIDController class's continuous input functionality, the furthest a wheel will ever rotate is 90 degrees.

 ### 8. Apply Power
 There are two ways to apply power.
 PID in program or Closed loop control in the motors.